 - 3 Configure the server endpoints. - CA Server-The Certificate Authority (CA) server that generates the printer certificates.
 You can select either OpenXPKI CA or Microsoft CA Enterprise. - CA Server Address-The IP address or host name of your CA server.
-Include the full URL. - Challenge Password-The password that is required to assert the identity of MVE to the CA server.
-The challenge password is not supported in Microsoft CA Enterprise.
+Include the full URL. - Challenge Password-Challenge Password is required to assert the identity of MVE to the CA server.
+This password is only required for OpenXPKI CA. It is not supported in Microsoft CA Enterprise.